mongodb/docs/source/includes/procedures/unlink-google-account.rst

 .. procedure::
    :style: normal

-   .. step:: Unlink your account from the Google acccount.
+   .. step:: Unlink your account from the Google account.

       a.
 Click :guilabel:`Manage your MongoDB Account`.
       #.
 Click :guilabel:`Profile Info`.